donaldzou/WGDashboard/README.md

 #### Dashboard Configuration file

-Since version 2.0, Wireguard Dashboard will be using a configuration file called `wg-dashboard.ini`, (It will generate automatically after first time running the dashboard).
+Since version 2.0, WGDashboard will be using a configuration file called `wg-dashboard.ini`, (It will generate automatically after first time running the dashboard).
 More options will include in future versions, and for now it included the following config:

 |                 | Description                                                  | Default                  | Available in Setting |
 | --------------- | ------------------------------------------------------------ | ------------------------ | -------------------- |